• Recipe Index

 The edges should be set puffed up slightly and the center should still be slightly jiggly.
 The cheesecake will set and firm up once cooled and chilled.

-How To Prevent Cracks in Cheesecake?
+How to Prevent Cracks in Cheesecake

 There are several ways to help ensure that the cheesecake bakes with no cracks on top: